Friday, 22 November 2024

 According to Fitch Ratings, cyber events have become more common worldwide, with Canadian insurers reporting a cyber net claims ratio of 105% in 2020, up from 39% a year earlier.
 These losses pushed cyber insurance prices substantially up in the fourth quarter of 2020, with premiums jumping by 11% year over year.

 According to AdvisorSmith, the most common cyber insurance claims include hacking, ransomware, phishing, and employee carelessness.
-In addition, according to AdvisorSmith, accountants, offices, and apartment complexes with client social security numbers, dates of birth (DOB), and other financial or personal information pay the highest prices for cyber insurance.
+In addition, according to AdvisorSmith, accountants, medical offices, and apartment complexes with client social security numbers, dates of birth (DOB), and other or personal information pay the highest prices for cyber insurance.

 Extended Detection And Response (XDR)